Welcome! Thank you for visiting Five Tribes Therapy!

 I understand that starting the therapeutic process can be a daunting prospect and I applaud you for taking this first step.
 Finding the perfect fit with a psychotherapist can be challenging but rewarding at the same time.
 There are certainly many clinicians to chose from, of all ages, stages, walks of life, genders, and specialties, etc. A good rule of thumb is to give yourself a chance to find a good fit, utilizing a “give it three times” concept.
 I look forward to the prospect of meeting with you and accompanying you on a journey of personal growth and achievement.

 Please take a look around my website and if you have any comments or questions, please contact me, either by telephone or email.
-Also, as something of a techno-geek, I have a web presence that includes a Facebook Business page, a LinkedIn page, a Google Business page, a listing in Psychology Today, and Twitter and Instagram.
+Also, as something of a techno-geek, I have a web presence that includes a Facebook Business page, a LinkedIn page, a listing in Psychology Today, and Instagram.
 While these sites are designed to overlap in various ways, each can offer a fresh perspective to a potential client.

 I utilize an Eclectic Therapeutic approach as I have found, over the years, that “bits and pieces” of various therapeutic theory resonates more clearly with me, and, subsequently, with my clients.